ZenNotes

 Hide Markdown syntax on lines you are not actively editing.

-Note tabs
+Note tabs and wrap tabs

 Word wrap